-To search for songs, set up playlists, add performance notes and type up chord sheets Power Music really need to use a keyboard and mouse.
+You can use the touchscreen to search for songs, set up playlists, add performance notes and type up chord sheets in Power Music but a wireless keyboard and mouse makes it easier.
 If you are using a laptop then you will be using the built in keyboard and mouse if however you are using a desktop then an external keyboard is needed.